Jdharden/washpost_notebooks/hubzones/readme.md

 Much like the District, The Post’s analysis shows outdated data has steered billions from firms in neighborhoods across the country that the program is intended to benefit.

-From 2016 to 2019, HUBZone contracts sent about $4.5 billion, or more than a quarter of HUBZone awards during that time, to areas that have not qualified for the program since 2013 — the result of multiyear contracts signed when those areas qualified, the analysis found.
+From FY 2016 to FY 2019, HUBZone contracts sent about $4.5 billion, or more than a quarter of HUBZone awards during that time, to areas that have not qualified for the program since 2013 — the result of multiyear contracts signed when those areas qualified, the analysis found.